 Lemmey is a frequent participant at the Aspen Institute and has been a visiting lecturer at Stanford, Harvard, MIT, Columbia, and U.C.
 Berkeley.
 She has been published in Wired, Business Week, and the Harvard Business Review.
 In 2003, Lemmey co-authored the white paper, The Unwired Enterprise, which served as a precursor to the developing awareness of rapid growth and impacts of the wireless industry in the enterprise.

-Lemmey serves as technology co-chair of the Markle Task Force on National Security in the Information Age.
+Lemmey is a member of the Markle Task Force on National Security in the Information Age.
 The Task Force provided recommendations to the U.S. government on intelligence and homeland security post 9/11.
 These recommendations culminated in the Task Force’s proposed System-wide Homeland Analysis and Resource Exchange (SHARE) network, which inspired the formation of the ISE or Information Sharing Environment.
 The ISE provides analysts, operators, and investigators across a range of communities including law enforcement, defense, and security the necessary information required to enhance national security.
 Lemmey’s recommendations with the Task Force helped inform the 9/11 Commission Report.

 In 2009, Lemmey took part in the U.S. State Department's Technology Delegation to Mexico, which explored ways for U.S. technology companies to support Mexican citizens’ resistance against the country’s drug cartels.
 In 2010, Lemmey was a delegate to the White House Council on Women and Girls Women’s Entrepreneurship Conference, which was formed to bring together business owners, women leaders, and government experts to address critical challenges and opportunities and the public policy initiatives needed to move the women’s business agendas forward.